 How Can Landlords Collect Rent from Non-Paying Tenants?

 This is a question asked by many clients who come to our firm.
-The answer is always complicated, since the county recently extended the moratorium through December 31, 2022 and provide 12 months for residential tenants to pay back the rent.
-Even that date might be extended and landlords cannot evict tenants for not paying back that amount.
-Collecting this from indigent tenant might prove a tough task.
+The answer is always complicated, since the county recently extended the moratorium through March 31, 2023 and provide 12 months for residential tenants to pay back the rent.
+Collecting rent from non-paying rent is always going to be a challenge.

 It is recommended that you hire an experienced attorney to assist you in understanding the County’s rules in collecting rent and evicting tenants.
 Failure to follow the rules can result in harassment lawsuits and severe fines against property owners.